 HSM participated in the Layman E. Scott Sr. High School Career Fair which was held on 23 March 2018.
 HSM was on hand to offer the students an opportunity to join their 2018/19 internship programme.
 IP Head Paralegal, Natasha Whitelocke Read more +

-The HSM Group is growing and is enhancing its legal services with a new Head of Private Client & Trusts attorney, Mr. Robert Mack.
-Mr. Robert Mack previously worked at top-tier international law firms in the Cayman Islands and London Read more +
+The HSM Group is enhancing its legal services with a new Head of Corporate & Commercial law.
+Mr. Peter De Vere.
+Peter joins HSM from another top-tier law firm in the Cayman Islands and specialises in all areas of Cayman Read more +

 Client Advisory Pensions Law